dstufft/personal-peps/pip-bundling.rst

 Rationale
 =========

-Currently installing third party packages into a freshly installed Python is not particularly easy.
-It requires users to know ahead of time what the common tools are, where they can be found, and how to install them.
-The effect of this is that third party packages tend to either document with the assumption that the user has already gone through this process, add repetitive instructions telling people how to install the installer, or to completely forgo the use of dependencies to ease installation concerns for their users.
+Installing a third party package into a freshly installed Python requires first installing the package manager.
+This requires users ahead of time to know what the package manager is, where to get them from, and how to install them.
+The effect of this is that these external projects are required to either blindly assume the user already has the package manager installed, needs to duplicate the instructions and tell their users how to install the package manager, or completely forgo the use of dependencies to ease installation concerns for their users.

-If a project has chosen to simply assume the user already has the tools available it gives users attempting to follow those instructions an unhelpful error message.
-This leaves them further confused about how to install that package.
+All of the available options have their own drawbacks.

-The duplicated nature of the instructions for the projects that choose to document how to install the installer has caused there to be a large corpus of these instructions, often times slightly different or out of date.
-This leaves new users confused as to which set of instructions they should listen.
+If a project simply assumes a user already has the tooling then they get a confusing error message when the installation command doesn't work.
+Some operating may ease this pain by providing a global hook that looks for commands that don't exist and suggest an OS package they can install to make the command work.

-For the projects that simply decided to forgo dependencies in order to not need to deal with the complexities of teaching their users how to use a package manager this has left them to one of a few bad choices.
-Often they end up "vendoring", or directly including the files from another package into their own package.
-The other thing that they might do is forgo all dependencies all together, choosing to utilize only what is in the standard library.
+If a project chooses to duplicate the installation instructions and tell their users how to install the package manager before telling them how to install their own project then whenever these instructions need updates they need updated by every project that has duplicated them.
+This will inevitably not happen in every case leaving many different instructions on how to install it many of them broken or less than optimal.
+These additional instructions might also confuse users who try to install the package manager a second time thinking that it's part of the instructions of installing the project.

-The instructions themselves are difficult to be written in a cross platform way.
-They typically involve invoking curl or wget and then invoking the downloaded Python file to install the packages.
-Additionally these scripts often times don't include many of the security checks available in the tools themselves because of the need to be a single file.
+The projects that have decided to forgo dependencies all together are forced to either duplicate the efforts of other projects by inventing their own solutions to problems or are required to simply include the other projects in their own source trees.
+Both of these options present their own problems either in duplicating maintenance work across the ecosystem or potentially leaving users vulnerable to security issues because the included code or duplicated efforts are not automatically updated when upstream releases a new version.

-Further more the new package standards such as `Wheel`_ do not have a built in method for installing if downloaded manually such as ``python setup.py install``.
-The lack of a built in method for installation makes having a simple ability to install a downloaded file more important than previous to make it as simple as ``pip install downloaded-file.whl``.
+By providing the package manager by default it will be easier for users trying to install these third party packages as well as easier for the people distributing them as they no longer need to pick the lesser evil.
+This will become more important in the future as the Wheel_ package format does not have a built in "installer" in the form of ``setup.py`` so users wishing to install a Wheel package will need an installer even in the simple case.

-Finally making it easier to install third party packages should ideally lessen the desire to add anything that people might find useful to the standard library and instead allow the maintainers of Python to more easily say that a particular library belongs outside of the standard library as a third party package.
+Reducing the burden of actually installing a third party package should also decrease the pressure to add every useful module to the standard library.
+This will allow additions to the standard library to focus more on why Python should have a particular tool out of the box instead of needing to use the difficulty in installing a package as justification for inclusion.

 Explicit Bootstrapping